 Snowmaking pipe is welded and in place about halfway up Oak Ridge.
 The raw pipe comes in 100-foot lengths and is either used as is, or is welded in 300-foot pieces and then dragged uphill by a skidder.
 It’s laid in place and connector angles are inserted to accommodate turns in the trail.

 Moxham is the only trail that is not retaining its original Ski Bowl name.
 It was called The Ridge Trail.
-Gore felt that with Topridge, Burnt Ridge and Oak Ridge in the mix, the addition of The Ridge Trail might lead to confusion on radio calls with Patrol.
+Gore felt that with Topridge, Burnt Ridge and Oak Ridge in the mix, the addition of The Ridge Trail might lead to confusion on the radio.

 We made our way over to 46er on Peaceful Valley.
 Mike explained that 46er was named because the original T-bar was built in 1946.
 The fact that it’s also a reference to the tallest peaks in NY State was a happy coincidence.